Harry Crerar

-With the war over, Crerar retired from military service in 1946 and, despite his many achievements, soon faded into relative obscurity until his death in 1965.
-J. L. Granatstein wrote of Crerar that: "No other single officer had such impact on the raising, fighting, and eventual disbanding of the greatest army Canada has ever known.
+With the war over, Crerar retired from military service in 1946.
+Canadian military historian J. L. Granatstein wrote of Crerar that: "No other single officer had such impact on the raising, fighting, and eventual disbanding of the greatest army Canada has ever known.
 Crerar was unquestionably the most important Canadian soldier of the war."

 Early years

-Henry Duncan Graham "Harry" Crerar was born in Hamilton, Ontario, on 28 April 1888, the eldest child of Peter Crerar, a lawyer and businessman, and Marion Stinson Crerar.
+Henry Duncan Graham "Harry" Crerar was born in Hamilton, Ontario, on 28 April 1888, the eldest child of Peter Crerar, a Scottish-born lawyer and businessman, and Marion Stinson Crerar.
 He had three younger siblings, Alistair, Violet and Malcolm, and an older half-sister, Lillian, from his mother's first marriage.
 His early education was in private schools in Hamilton.
-In 1899, he went to Upper Canada College, a boarding school in Toronto.
+In 1899, he attended Upper Canada College in Toronto, the premier boarding school in Canada.
 He spent a year in Switzerland in 1904, then went to Highfield College in Hamilton to prepare for the Royal Military College of Canada in Kingston, Ontario.
 Highfield College had an Army cadet unit of which he was a member.